badger/badgerbodger/README.md

 ```

-Then finally edit the config.txt file and add the following to the bottom of the file:
+And then it also edits the config.txt file to add the following to the bottom of the file:
 ```
 # Hyperpixel 4.0
 dtoverlay=vc4-kms-dpi-hyperpixel4
 ```
 Then eject the SD card from your laptop, insert it into the Raspberry Pi and boot.
 Provided the Raspberry Pi has internet connectivity, within a few minutes the desktop will be displayed and then a few minutes after than the badge scanner GUI will be displayed.